Sakura thought she was out of tears.

 “No,” Giovanni says, and Tahu falls silent.
 “Skip that part.”

 After a moment the psychic nods.
 “Sir.
 I worried you would make a mistake.
-I hoped to help you avoid it, if possible.”
+I don’t usually think you will, and just hoped to help you avoid it, if possible.”
 His throat feels dry, but he doesn’t swallow, face schooled as he meets his Leader’s gaze.

 “Good.”
-He looks at his screen, mouse moving to bring something up.
+Giovanni looks at his screen, mouse moving to bring something up.
 “Do you know how many lives you’ve saved, since coming to work with me?”

-“No. Even counting just the renegades you’ve helped, there’s no way to tell which were the direct result of your intervention.
+“No. Even if we only consider the renegades you’ve helped, there’s no way to tell which were the direct result of your intervention.
 But here’s what the record shows.”
 He turns the screen, and Tahu sees a graph that stretches back decades.
 “Notice anything?”

 It’s faint at first, but there.
 A steady upward trend, starting eight years ago.
-By the beginning of this year, the percentage of renegades that Giovanni has managed to spare from execution has more than doubled from the point it was before Tahu joined.
+By the beginning of this year, the percentage of renegades that Giovanni has spared from execution has more than doubled from the point it was before Tahu joined.

 “I long ago honed the art of speaking with and discerning which renegades were safe to spare and which weren’t to what I thought was as good as I could do.
 It was only with your help that I was able to break those limits.”